![]() |

 This year seven seniors and nine juniors constituted the line-up of boys who had seen previous service.
 At the end positions were: Robert McMillian and Larry Elliott; tackles, Art Carder, Kenneth Jones, Harvey Arbaugh and Harold Holt; guards, Berk Stanley and Bill Crawford; center, Don Gregory; quarterbacks, Jim Miller and Dick Martin; halfbacks, Randy McMillan, Keith McDonald and David Petty and fullbacks, Max Moyer and Jim Millen.

-bluejays held Northtown scoreless during the first period, but, midway in the
+The bluejays held Northtown scoreless during the first period, but, midway in

-to roll up a three touchdown insurance in the second half.
+went on to roll up a three touchdown insurance in the second half.

-over the right side by Max Moyer in the 3rd quarter.
+smash over the right side by Max Moyer in the 3rd quarter.

-September 28th, Liberty was trampled by Raytown 39 to 6.
+On September 28th, Liberty was trampled by Raytown 39 to 6.
 The lone tally for

 Liberty was a reverse play with George Thomas carrying around left end.